stweeeezy1/todo-list/README.md

 Task Manager App
-A full-stack task management application built with HTML, CSS, JavaScript, and Python for the backend.
+A full-stack task management application built with HTML, CSS, JavaScript, and Node.js, MongoDB for the backend.
 Effortlessly manage your tasks, set priorities, and track your progress.

 Features:
 Add tasks with names and descriptions.